 It is a stunning double bay beach, with white and soft sand, rocky coves (good for snorkelling), pine forest and turquoise water.
 Its main characteristic is that there are actually two beaches/bays, one in front of the other.
 You can swim from one bay to the other, or you can take a footpath and walk next to the pine wood.
-The footpath has a few good spot for diving.
+The footpath has a few good spots for diving.

 There are good facilities as well, which makes it convenient for families.
-This includes two restaurants, public toilets, a small “beach” shop (water, suncream, towels, souvenirs, etc), a public parking and pedalos/paddle boats.
+This includes two restaurants, public toilets, a small “beach” shop (water, suncream, towels, souvenirs, etc), public parking and pedalos/paddle boats.
 There are also sun loungers and parasols to rent.

-The parking can get busy during high season, and it has a limited capacity, so you may need to wait for a car to leave and free a space.
+The parking can get busy during the high season, and it has a limited capacity, so you may need to wait for a car to leave and free space.
 It costs €5 and it is about 200 metres from the beach.